-A person working in Oil / Gas / Energy / Mining in Malta typically earns around 4,160 EUR per month.
+A person working in Oil / Gas / Energy / Mining in Malta typically earns around 4,160 EUR.
 Salaries range from 1,510 EUR (lowest average) to 9,630 EUR (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|